 Another advantage accruing to those who build their strongholds in the wilderness is that they will gain control over the surrounding countryside.
 Clearing the countryside of monsters is the first requirement.
 The player/character moves a force to the hex, the referee rolls a die to determine if there is a monster encountered, and if there is one the player/character's force must remove it.
 If no monster is encountered the hex is already cleared.
-Territory up to miles distant from a stronghold may be kept clear of monsters once clea. -- the inhabitation of the stronghold being considered as sufficient to maintain the monsterfree status.
+Territory up to 20 miles distant from a stronghold may be kept clear of monsters once cleared - the inhabitation of the stronghold being considered as sufficient to maintain the monster-free status.
 Within each territory there will be from 2-8 villages of from 100-400 inhabitants each.
 This populace will bring in annual tax revenue equal to 10 Gold Pieces each.
-The referee may also allow various investments in the territory, adjudicating revenue according to investment and area potential.
+Clerics with castles of their own will have control of a territory similar to the "Barony" of fighters, and they will receive "tithes" equal to 20 Gold Pieces/ Inhabitant/year.
+The referee may also allow various investments in the territory, adjudicating revenue ac-cording to investment and area potential.
 Some possible investments are:

+- Road Building

+- Armories

-Road Building Armories Ship Building
+- Ship Building

+- Canals

+- Animal Breeding

-Canals Animal Breeding Sea Trade
+- Sea Trade

+- Inns

-Inns Farming Land Trade
+- Farming Land

+- Trade

+- Hunting

+- Fishing

-Hunting Fishing Trapping
+- Trapping

+- Religion

+- Exploration

-Religion Exploration Tourism
+- Tourism

-Successful investments will also have the effect of increasing the population of the investor's territory, providing the area of investment does not specifically preclude such (hunting and trapping would do so, for example).
+Successful investments will also have the effect of in-creasing the population of the investor's territory, providing the area of investment does not specifically preclude such (hunting and trapping would do so, for ex-ample).